Azure/azure-osconfig/README.md

 To disable full logging, set "FullLogging" to 0.

-### Enabling local management
+## Local Management over RC/DC

+OSConfig uses two local files as local digital twins in MIM JSON payload format:

+`/etc/osconfig/osconfig_desired.json` contains desired configuration (to be applied to the device)

+`/etc/osconfig/osconfig_reported.json` contains reported configuration (to be reported from the device)

+This pair of files are called Reported Configuration (RC) and Desired Configuration (DC) or RC/DC.

+Once created, only the root user can view these files or change the DC file.

-By default the reported configuration is not saved locally to `/etc/osconfig/osconfig_reported.json` (local reporting is disabled) and desired configuration is not picked-up from `/etc/osconfig/osconfig_desired.json`.
+By default, the reported configuration is not saved locally to the DC file at `/etc/osconfig/osconfig_reported.json` (local reporting is disabled) and desired configuration is not picked-up from the DC file at `/etc/osconfig/osconfig_desired.json`.

-To enable local management, edit the OSConfig general configuration file `/etc/osconfig/osconfig.json` and set there (or add if needed) a integer value named "LocalManagement" to a non zero value:
+To enable local management, edit the OSConfig general configuration file `/etc/osconfig/osconfig.json` and set there (or add if needed) an integer value named "LocalManagement" to a non-zero value:

 ```json
 {